 While RVAHCS’s response efforts are exhaustive, it will remain open to serve the needs of Veterans with as few interruptions as possible, according to Keith Allen, Director of the health care system.

-Additionally, Roseburg VA Health Care System is screening 100 percent of all Veterans, employees and visitors to each one of its.
-RVAHCS facilities are limiting patient companions to one per Veteran, per visit.
+Additionally, Roseburg VA Health Care System is screening 100 percent of all Veterans, and employees to all of its RVAHCS facilities, and are limiting patient companions to one per Veteran, per visit.
 Companions must be age 16 or older.
 Any additional companions or guests will be asked to wait outside the facility.
-Additionally, visitors to RVAHCS facilities must be over the age of 16.